 As an Academy, we are currently working towards achieving the Investors in Careers Award which is a nationally recognised standard for the delivery of impartial Careers Education, Information, Advice and Guidance (CEIAG) in schools.
 This means that students will continue to have access to a comprehensive range of careers education activities and guidance through a combination of tutorial activities, assemblies, careers events, external trips, guest facilitators and individual guidance interviews to support their decision making whilst at school and to prepare them well for their future.

-Should you have any enquiries regarding the Academy's curriculum design, please contact us on 01582 722 333 and speak to your child's Head of House, or Mr Lee Daly, Associate Vice Principal.
+Should you have any enquiries regarding the Academy's curriculum design, please contact us on 01582 722 333 and speak to your child's Head of Year, or Giselle Hobbs.